BlockFinax-AFCFTA/base-hackathon/ARCHITECTURE.md

 └───────────────────────┘
 ```

-This document provides a high-level overview of the TradeChain system architecture.
-For more detailed technical information, please refer to the [TECHNICAL.md](TECHNICAL.md) document.
+This document provides a high-level overview of the Blockfinax system architecture.
+For more detailed technical information, please refer to the [TECHNICAL.md](TECHNICAL.md) document and the developer resources available at developers.blockfinax.com.